Construction Cost Estimating: What It Is & How Does it Work

 One key industry innovation is the cloud-based estimation tool.
 This allows an estimator to utilize a 2D or even 3D model to predict the needs of a construction project.
 The cloud-based approach provides more accuracy by uncovering the true engineering needs of a project.
 This accuracy, in turn, offers the client a fuller picture of the estimation, and gives the estimation team a helpful tool to better present the construction job.

-Another cloud-based approach involves executing a takeoff within the cloud for an estimation.
+Another approach involves executing a takeoff within the cloud for an estimation.
 Integrating the takeoff into the cloud allows for more security and collaboration among team members.
 It also eliminates the headaches of using license-based tools.

 8. Turn to automation

-A truly innovative approach to estimation is known as the automated approach to a takeoff.
-When takeoffs are automated, estimators are freed up from the tedious task of manually counting supplies.
-They can easily visualize quantities in 3D to understand scope, complexity, and design intent.
 For example, one company was able to leverage a 3D model to get the correct number of doors needed for a project in a matter of minutes—a process that would have taken them over a day using a 2D drawing.

 Automation as a tool is key in the preconstruction phase, as it allows a contractor to jumpstart the launch of a new job seamlessly, without getting bogged down by the nuances of an ordinary takeoff.